How to reduce EMF exposure at home?

 Switch off the Wi-Fi when you leave for the day.
 Unplug the second TV, the spare monitor, the gadgets in the guest room.
 A couple of smart power strips make this a one-tap habit.

-Add device-level support with EMF Protection Discs
+Add device-level support with EMF Protection Band

 Once you've handled the free habits above, some people like an extra layer of support that stays put on the devices they use most.

-Body Align EMF Protection Discs are small peel-and-stick discs with a holographic frequency layer of over 200 supportive frequencies.
+Body Align EMF Protection Band are small peel-and-stick discs with a holographic frequency layer of over 200 supportive frequencies.
 You stick one on the back of your phone, your router, your laptop, or your TV.
 They're designed to support your body's natural response to everyday EMF exposure and help maintain a calmer, more balanced energy field, working right alongside the devices you already use.

 No batteries, no app, no setup.
 Clean the surface, press the disc on, and leave it.
 Each disc lasts up to 12 months before it needs replacing.